Triggerb/akyanet-research/akyanet.md

 ##### Service points conversion

 Before converting a point to another one, we must have a "route" between these two points.
-A route has a orientation and a conversion ratio.
+A route has an orientation and a conversion ratio.
 To understand routes more easily, let us define two services: A and B.
 A and B have no routes between them.
 To create one or two routes between A and B, the owner of service A must agree to a conversion ratio with the owner of service B.
-Then, a route from A to B or from B to A (or both.
-It depends on the agreement made between the owner of service A and the owner of service B) can be created.
+Then, a route from A to B or from B to A (or both, it depends on the agreement made between the owner of service A and the owner of service B) can be created.

 You can delete a route that goes from one of your service to a service owned by a different person without condition.
 Once you delete this route, the owner of the other service will be notified.